epfl-ada/ada-2022-project-7yobananaboy7/README.md

 ## Structure of the directory

 The directory is organized according to the chapters in the webpage.
 Each file can be run individually.
 It contains the following notebooks:
-   -  home: contains all the analysis used for the home part on the webpage
+   -  `home`: contains all the analysis used for the home part on the webpage
    -  between_game: contains all the analysis and feature generation done for the "Between game" chapter.
    -  in_game: contains all the analysis and feature generation done for the "In game" chapter
    -  classification: contains the logistic regression and the intepretation of the logitstic regression.
 The feature files are saved in the folder "data" and the           classification can therefore be run individually.